tempor1s/msconsole-old/README.md

 -   [x] Restructure to fit modular style
 -   [x] Better file and script organization
 -   [ ] Complete meet module
--   [ ] Complete console module
+-   [ ] Touch up console module
 -   [ ] Complete library module
--   [ ] Create Makschool Ascii Banner
+-   [x] Create Makschool Ascii Banner
 -   [x] Restructure checkin module into module folder
 -   [x] Refactor utils into a folder with different scripts
 -   [x] Refactor utils file into multiple files for better scaling
--   [ ] Refactor checkin credentials so that they are used application-wide (maybe login as well)
+-   [x] Refactor checkin credentials so that they are used application-wide (maybe login as well)

 ## Built With